usharesoft/appcenter-docs/admin/en/source/pages/rebranding/custo-user-profile.rst

 Restricting User Profile Usage
 ------------------------------

-If you wish to manage user information (email, etc) outside the user interface, then you can restrict the user profile to ``read only``.
+If you want to manage user information (email, etc) outside the user interface, then you can restrict the user profile to ``read only``.

 .. code-block:: xml

 	<c:editUserProfile>false</c:editUserProfile>

-To hide completely the ``User Profile`` section of the user interface, update the following attribute to ``false``:
+To hide completely the ``User Profile`` section of the user interface, set the following attribute to ``false``:

 .. code-block:: xml